How does sensory information drive animal behavior?

 Visual Ecology: In order to understand how a nervous system uses visual information to implement behavior, you need to know a lot about how that visual system works, what it is looking at, and what it needs to be able to detect to improve the animal’s fitness.
 A large portion of my published research is dedicated to understanding the visual ecology of mantis shrimp at all stages of their development.
 Studying mantis shrimp visual systems facilitates my ability to design appropriate visual stimuli for neuroethological experiments, and has also led to the discovery of several novel uses for photonic materials (Feller et al 2019; Feller et al 2014).

 Neuroethology: The mantis shrimp strike happens so fast that there isn’t time to modify the movement once it is deployed.
 This means the circuit underlying mantis shrimp strikes is ‘open-loop’ or ‘feed-forward’ (instead of ‘closed -loop’ or ‘feed-back’), and that successful interception of a target must be predicted, or encoded in the nervous system, prior to striking.
 Since fast, predicted movements are performed by many animals (including humans), mantis shrimp offer a new opportunity to look for the fundamental neuroscience principles that govern such remarkable behaviors.
 I have pioneered several recording techniques, including an in vivo tether electrode method for recording from mantis shrimp nervous systems while they strike.
-Stay tuned for publication.
+Publications are forthcoming!

 Neuromechanics: One of the challenges of founding a new study system is that most features of their biology are, well, new.
 Though we know a lot about the mechanics of mantis shrimp strikes, there is still much to be understood regarding the neural and muscular systems that drive these mechanics.
-Some of my most recent work seeks to elucidate this motor output.
+Unexpectedly, I found that mantis shrimp actually pull the speed of their punches in when you make them strike in an unfamiliar medium (air vs. water; Feller et al 2020).
+Some of my most recent work seeks to elucidate the motor output controlling this behavior.
 While some of this work is currently under review, you can check out the mantis shrimp muscle recording system and teaching paradigm developed in collaboration with Backyard Brains corporation by my 2018 undergraduate mentee: Pollak, Feller et al 2019

 Portrait by Sam T. Fabian